turi-code/userguide/evaluation/regression.md

 other information about the company and the market.

-There are many ways of measuring regression performance
+This section will deal with two ways of measuring regression performance:

 - [Root-Mean-Squared-Error](regression.md#rmse)
 - [Max-Error](regression.md#max_error)